Collaboration and Communication Equal Successful Outcomes

 Collaboration

 At Balance House, we believe in individualized treatment planning, intensive family involvement and collaboration with professionals.
 Having a professional alliance as we walk patients and families through this difficult time is crucial and we want you with us every step of the way.
-That includes weekly progress reports and phone calls and/or whatever you need that will support the patient’s success.
+This includes weekly progress reports and phone calls and/or whatever you need that will support your family member’s success.
 Discharge planning and reintegration back to the community is high on our priority list and we will collaborate with you as we discuss the next phases of treatment.

 Long-Term Treatment